danielzt12/AD_LTEM/README.md

 # AD_LTEM
-Using Automatic Differentiation (AD) to solve for the phase retrieval problem in Lorentz TEM.
+Using Automatic Differentiation (AD) to solve for the phase retrieval problem in Lorentz TEM.<br>
 Experimental data provided by Charadatta Phatak.